Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-01-31-Third-Module-Post.md

 print(correlation)

 #### Results
-Correlation coefficient between systolic and diastolic = 0.846808
+Correlation coefficient between systolic BP and diastolic BP = 0.846808

 Conclusion: A correlation coefficient of 0.8468 between systolic blood pressure (SBP) and diastolic blood pressure (DBP) means there is a very strong positive linear relationship between the two variables.